-- · Sign Form 8s individually (wet signature not electronic). - · Consider and sign centre delegated arrangements. - · To communicate with parents/carers regarding decisions made about EAA for an individual via a letter and ensure the parent help sheet is up to date with current advice/practice
+- · Sign Form 8s individually. - · Consider and assign centre delegated arrangements. - · To communicate with parents/carers regarding decisions made about EAA for an individual via a letter and ensure the parent help sheet is up to date with current advice/practice